XK-Lin/CQD/BECQDBase.jl/README.md

 # BECQDBase.jl

-**BECQDBase.jl** is a Julia module designed for simulating CQD (Cold Quantum Dot) systems using Bloch equations.
+**BECQDBase.jl** is a Julia module designed for simulating CQD systems using Bloch equations.
 It defines key structures and functions required for running experiments and simulations in this context.

 ## Author
 **Xukun Lin**